romixch/angular-translate-debugging/README.md

 - index.html: Shows you the content of different language settings accessible from your browsers JavaScript engine.
 - angular.html: Contains my current approach to work around the mentioned issues.

 ## Cool!
-Did you deploy those two files somewhere
+Did you deploy those two files somewhere?

 Oh, glad you asked! :-)